 The Refreshing Physics Project

 Bob's teaching has covered a wide spectrum.
 Innovation has been a continual theme in his approach to teaching, for instance he led a successful curriculum development project aimed at moving suitable lecture courses into a hypertext media; these early interests are now evident through his University/Faculty-leading role in e-learning.
 Currently, he is exploring the use of FLIPped lectures within the physical sciences via his PH026 module.
 He was a leading member of the "Refreshing Physics" project, which attracted much interest nationally (www.kent.ac.uk/physical-sciences/RePh/index.htm).
-He has served as Chief Examiner, as Director of Undergraduate Studies for Physics, as Director of Learning and Teaching and as Senior Tutor for the School of Physical Sciences.
+He has served as Chief Examiner, as Director of Undergraduate Studies for Physics, as Director of Education and as Senior Tutor for the School of Physical Sciences.
 He was the founding chair of the University's Senior Tutor Network, which he chaired until 2010.
 Bob served as the Chief External Examiner for Physics at the University of Leicester, 2005-2008.
 He was awarded the Faculty's Teaching Prize for 2009-2010 for his work in engaging Foundation Year students. back to top